Thunderstorms, gale force winds to hammer Auckland as SkyCity convention centre burns on

 "By this evening it will still be fairly windy but nothing like it is now but there will still be some showers lingering about."

+In the South Island, the threat of snow has lifted on the Lewis Pass and Arthur's Pass, while a few snow flurries will continue on the Lindis Pass and Crown Range Rd on Thursday morning.

+Snow showers will also affect Milford Rd, with between 2cm to 4cm settling on the road above 800m.

-The conditions being experienced tonight will continue into tomorrow before they ease a bit more on Friday.
+Meanwhile in Auckland, conditions being experienced tonight will continue into tomorrow before they ease a bit more on Friday.

 Saturday will be the best day of the week, before another cold front hits the region on Sunday, seeing a return of the strong winds and rain.

 Those heading out into the Manukau Harbour need to be wary of the possible 8m to 9m swell today.
-Rough seas will continue into the week due to the southwesterly winds, which will also affect people looking to head out onto the water on the eastern coast, towards Great Barrier or Waiheke Island for the long weekend.
+Rough seas will continue into the week due to the southwesterly winds, which will also affect people looking to head out on to the water on the eastern coast, towards Great Barrier or Waiheke Island for the long weekend.

 Auckland is feeling the head of the storm today, but surrounding regions, Waikato and Bay of Plenty and the rest of the North Island will also continue to have windy, showery weather until Friday.